kraken-bitcoin-calc/kraken-bitcoin-calc.github.io/README.md

 ## Contributing

-I would rather keep the scope of this project limited.
-Because of this, I won’t accept pull requests implementing new features, such as adding support for other currencies.
+The scope of this project is intended to be limited.
+Because of this, pull requests implementing new features such as adding support for other currencies will not be merged.
 Bug reports and pull requests fixing bugs are of course welcome.

 After making changes, tests can be run as follows:

 ```
-npm install --also-dev
+npm install --also-dev # Needed only once
 npm run test
 ```